Ke'Bryan Hayes Preview, Player Props: Pirates vs. Brewers

-On Tuesday, Ke'Bryan Hayes (.634 slugging percentage in past 10 games, including three home runs) and the Pittsburgh Pirates play the Milwaukee Brewers, whose starting pitcher will be Brandon Woodruff.
-First pitch is at 6:35 PM ET.
+Ke'Bryan Hayes -- with a slugging percentage of .650 in his past 10 games, including three home runs -- will be in action for the Pittsburgh Pirates versus the Milwaukee Brewers, with Freddy Peralta on the mound, on September 6 at 12:35 PM ET.

-In his last appearance, he collected two extra-base hits (2-for-4 with a triple, a home run and an RBI) against the Brewers.
+He had a one-hit showing in his most recent game (1-for-4) against the Brewers.

 Ke'Bryan Hayes Game Info & Props vs. the Brewers